-The 2022 remuneration report and the opinion of the auditor pursuant to Section 162 of the German Stock Corporation Act (AktG) are available at (B) group.mercedesbenz.com/remuneration-bom.
-The applicable remuneration system for the members of the Board of Management for 2022 pursuant to Section 87a Subsections 1 and 2 Sentence 1 of the German Stock Corporation Act (AktG), which was approved by the Annual General Meeting on 8 July 2020, are also available there.
-The resolution adopted by the Annual General Meeting on 31 March 2021 pursuant to Section 113 Subsection 3 of the German Stock Corporation Act (AktG) on the remuneration of the members of the Supervisory Board is available at (B) group.mercedes-benz.com/remuneration-sb.
+The 2023 remuneration report and the opinion of the auditor pursuant to Section 162 of the German Stock Corporation Act (AktG) are available at ## group. mercedes-benz.com/remuneration-bom.
+The applicable remuneration system for the members of the Board of Management for 2023 pursuant to Section 87a Subsections 1 and 2 Sentence 1 of the German Stock Corporation Act (AktG), which was approved by the Annual General Meeting on 3 May 2023, is also available there.
+The resolution also adopted by the Annual General Meeting on 3 May 2023 pursuant to Section 113 Subsection 3 of the German Stock Corporation Act (AktG) on the remuneration of the members of the Supervisory Board is available at group.mercedes-benz.com/remuneration-sb.